K I N G L O U I E

 Welcome to LouisPain.com.
-Whether you’re looking for a show to attend, a band to hire, a keyboardist to gig with, a Hammond organ to rent, or a teacher to study with, you’ve come to the right place!
+Whether you’re looking for a show to attend, a band to hire, a keyboardist to gig with, a teacher to study with, or a vintage B-3 organ to rent or buy, you’ve come to the right place!

 (Photo by Tracy Pain)